 The sessions will also highlight areas of particular topicality.

 Intellectual Property laws are often associated with the aims of promoting 'innovation' and 'creativity'.
-But how do Intellectual Property laws impact upon innovation and creativity?
+But how do Intellectual Property laws actually impact upon innovation and creativity?
 Do they promote or hinder them?
 What is the relationship between Intellectual Property Laws and the variety of activities that they are designed to affect in everyday life?
-Are there gaps between what Intellectual Property laws aim to achieve and actually achieve?
+Are there gaps between what Intellectual Property laws aim to achieve and what they actually achieve?
 Why do these gaps exist and how can they be filled?
 How should Intellectual Property policy be formulated?
 This course explores these questions by examining a selection of recent empirical legal research that has investigated the role and impact of IP rights in the ‘real world’.

 This research-led, but practice-focussed, course will examine important contemporary issues in exploitation of IP.
 The course will be highly responsive to legal and policy developments in both the commercial context and other contexts such as the cultural sector.